djmcnay/pandabook_old/_build/features/primers/pokemon_primer.md

 # Primer for the Pokemon Fair Value bond model

-The intuition behind the model presented here is relatively simple - the *"Fair Value"* of a long dated bond should be a function of short-term interest rates, expectation of future inflation and some measure of growth.
+The intuition behind the model presented here is relatively simple - the *"Fair Value"* of a long dated bond should be a function of short-term interest rates, inflation and economic growth.
 Additionally as capital allocation becomes increasing global it is reasonable that our *"Fair Value"* should include a global factor.

 Formally:
 $ FV_{x} = \beta_{x,0}
-+\beta_{x,1}\times \text{Short-Rate}
++\beta_{x,1}\times \text{Rates}
-+\beta_{x,2} \times \text{Inflation}
++\beta_{x,2} \times \text{Inf}
 +\beta_{x,3} \times \text{Growth}
 +\beta_{x,4}\times \text{Global}
 +\epsilon_{x}$

+Mathematically we are indifferent to the choice of input, as we are simply calculating a multi-variate linear regression over several rolling windows; practically variable selection is probably the most challenging part of the model.
+If we assume markets attempt to incorporate forward estimates into prices than similarly we would prefer to incorporate forward looking macro variables into our estimates.
+Exact inputs are covered below, but in general:
+* Short-Rates - forward path of cash rates is modelled by the current 2-year rate
+* Inflation - ideally taken from market implied inflation from breakeven rates or inflation swaps
+* Growth - survey based (ISM) or from Composite Leading Indicators like the [OECD CLIs](http://www.oecd.org/sdd/leading-indicators/)
+* Global Factor - **most difficult** but could be the [BIS REER](https://www.bis.org/statistics/eer.htm) or a blend of international short rates

 ## Fair Value Output